ominusliticus/learning_scientific_computing/introduction.md

 1. Our best friend, std::optional, and error handling
 1. More on the standard template library (STL

+What we will not cover is:

+1. Inheritance
+1. Template metaprogamming
+1. Common data structures and algorithms (such as queues and sort), this is because these are provided by the standard template library
+1. Concurrency computation models
+1. Disributed computation models

 <!-- Here I really want to make sure about the importance of using lambdas when passing functors
      to allow the compiler to do as much optimization as possible  -->
 ### Example projects